dkellycollins/SevenFramework/README.txt

 and maintaining quality in-code xml documentation.

-Note: The #1 goal of the Seven project is to keep up to date with modern concepts and design patterns.
+Note: The #1 goal of the Seven project is to keep up to date with modern theory and design patterns.
 If this means altering fundamental components in the framework, then so be it.
 This is just a general warning that the code may be dynamic, so developers should keep back-ups of the framework while the develop or be prepared to